 However, if you have an older eggplant, peeling the skin can help reduce the bitterness as the skin contributes to its bitter taste.
 Peel the eggplants only right before using them.

-Cut or slice the eggplant into your desired shape and sizes, then sprinkle a generous amount of salt over the eggplant pieces.
+Cut or slice the eggplant into your desired shape and size, then sprinkle a generous amount of salt over the eggplant pieces.
 Leave it for about 30-60 minutes, then gently rinse it off and drain before cooking.

 After salting, the eggplant will look less spongy as the salt helps take out the excess liquid and caves in the air pockets making the pieces firmer.
 This process can also help the eggplant absorb less oil while cooking them.